Please select a partnership to see additional information:

 - No significant change at reviews despite significant input

-- Persistent failure to keep appointments
+- Persistent or intermittent failure to keep appointments

 - Parents/carers agreeing with professionals regarding required changes but put little effort into making changes work

 - Change occurs but as a result of external agencies/resources, not parent/carer efforts